New Technology Implementation and Process Interaction Challenges

 - Build into all discussions on functional and business project requirements a process impact assessment.

 - It can be as simple as some incremental columns on a spreadsheet that asks users to identify the process and impact.
-This will help to set the ongoing project tone that business process is important and needs to be reviewed throughout the project.
+This will help to set the ongoing project tone that the business process is important and needs to be reviewed throughout the project.

 - Make the business process owners accountable to assess effectiveness and impact on their current and new process flow as IT teams deliver solutions (agile or waterfall).